supakeen/alarm-scherm/README.md

 ## Wormouth

 This repository and firmware is part of the [Wormouth](https://supakeen.com/project/wormouth) project.
-You can find where the `bell-tft` sources its data and what you need to set up to send information to the `bell-tft` there.
+You can find where the `BellTFT` sources its data and what you need to set up to send information to the `BellTFT` there.

 ## Requirements